-It’s natural to feel that way.
-Most players and dealers are sympathetic to newbies at table games, but there are always a few that can be impatient, or even down-right rude.
-If you’re at a low limit table, then tell them to take their expert strategy to the $25 table.
-(Actually, don’t do that, just smile and think it.)
+12 Blackjack Tips For Beginners will help to eliminate that table game intimidation.
+Most players and dealers are sympathetic to newbies at table games.
+Unfortunately, there are always a few that can be impatient, or even down-right rude.
+You’ve come to the right place to get you started.

 1) Become familiar with basic strategy – practice at home with free apps or programs that will teach you certain situations.
 You need to become familiar with the basic playing strategy for hitting, standing, doubling down, and pair splitting.
 For novices, I recommend the Wizard’s Simple Strategy that you’ll find on the blackjack page on Wizard of Odds website.
 The strategy consists of 11 rules presented in a colored-coded table that makes it easy to remember.
 The link to the Wizard of Odds website is also in our sidebar.

 2) Go to the casino with someone who knows what to do at the blackjack table, and visit at a less crowded time.

 3) Stick to your basic strategy, no matter what “experts” at the table say.
 This is one of the most important 12 Blackjack Tips For Beginners.
 Get comfortable with your strategy play, not what others say – and they will let their thoughts be known.
 Be strong.
 The playing decisions of other players on your table have no effect in the long run on your odds of winning – or vice versa.
 Remember, Blackjack is not a team sport.
 Always use the basic playing strategy regardless of how other players play their hand, how much you bet, and whether you lost or won your previous sessions.

 BE WARY OF THE blackjack rules and tables